How to Boost Employee Engagement With Video in 4 Steps

 There are many ways to provide company updates.
 But, as you grow, and you need to reach more people, you may find video to be a highly scalable and effective choice.
 One company that definitely does this, is HelpScout – who replaced their weekly ‘all-hands’ meeting with a video update, as explained in this awesome blog post.

-“Our videos keep the team informed about birthdays, feature releases and other company-wide news,” writes Leah Knobler, of HelpScout’s People Ops team – who you can see in the below video which demonstrates the fun, creative approach tehy use.
+“Our videos keep the team informed about birthdays, feature releases and other company-wide news,” writes Leah Knobler, of HelpScout’s People Ops team.

 “Switching away from meetings to video saves precious time,” she continues.
 “Videos are asynchronous conversations, so people can watch them whenever it works best.